 This study showed that eating a salad with 32 grams of oil resulted the maximum absorption of fat-soluble micronutrients.
 That is more than 2 tablespoons of oil.
 Note: The typical serving size for a salad dressing is 2 tablespoons.

 This doesn’t mean that you need to or should consume salads containing 32 grams of oil.
-Remember, the amount of fat required to absorb the same level of micronutrients was different for each study participant.
-A good goal is to eat salad with a serving of a healthy salad dressing and include another good source of healthy fats such as nuts, seeds, or avocados.
+Each study participant need a different amount of fat to absorb the same level of micronutrients.
+So, a good goal is to eat salad with a serving of a healthy salad dressing and include another good source of healthy fats such as nuts, seeds, or avocados.

 1. Skip the no-fat or low-fat salad dressing options

 You can not unlock the full nutritional benefits from eating a salad if you add a dressing that contains little or no oil.
 Also, low-fat and non-fat salad dressings are more likely to contain excess sugar, thickeners, and stabilizers (ie not real food).
 Skip them and opt for a healthier salad dressing containing real ingredients.
 Or better yet, make your own salad dressing.